4dboard/Proxy-yxorP/README.md

 #### Key features:

 Manage flexible content models.
-There are no pre-defined content models.
-Define the content model yourself.
-Uncluttered UI.
-Cockpit offers you a modern and simple user interface.
-One system, consume it the way you want.
-Receive your content via a simple API.
+Despite the existence of accessible content models, none have been developed before.
+You will be solely responsible for developing the content model required for this method.
+A user interface free of extraneous elements and clutter.
+Dashboard provides not just an easy user interface, but also one that is continuously updated.
+You may use the system in any way you see appropriate, so long as you adhere to the set requirements.
+There is just one system in place.
+Utilize a straightforward application programming interface to get access to your content (API).

 #### The Advantages Of Going Headless